Payne-in-Bahrain/u2_lessons_express_consuming_apis/README.md

 _Application Programming Interfaces_ define the set of methods and properties made available by a library, a framework, an operating system, or any piece of software that programmers can use to access the software's functionality.

 However, in today's lesson we're interested in external (third-party) APIs that respond with data when we send them requests.
+This is an example of what is specifically known as RESTFUL API.

+REST (Representational State Transfer) is an architectural style for designing networked applications, and RESTful APIs adhere to the principles of REST.
+These APIs use standard HTTP methods (such as GET, POST, PUT, DELETE) to perform operations on resources, and they typically respond with data in a structured format, often in JSON.

+When you make a request to a RESTful API, you are usually interacting with a remote server that provides a set of endpoints representing different resources (e.g., /users, /products).
+Each endpoint corresponds to a specific operation or resource, and

 ## Why Consume Third-Party APIs?